ex-Belgian Air Force Spitfire for sale

 airport.
 Arriving passengers too may meet with traffic disruptions when leaving

-the airport.
 Traffic information on the

 radio and the internet may provide more exact information on both days.